Akaflieg-Freiburg/enroute/generatedSources/manual/_sources/07-appendix/03-privacy.rst.txt

 We do not process any personal data from you.
 Data that you enter into the app (including routes, waypoints, and aircraft specifics) is stored locally on your device.
-The data not transmitted to us and is not processed by us.
+The data is not transmitted to us and is not processed by us.

 However, to ensure the functionality, the app must transmit following